I had lunch last week with two friends who both opened up their own salon’s last year.

 You’ve come far.

 But this is also the most crucial part.
-You’ll for sure have some make it or break it factors when choosing your salon facility.
+There will be some make-it-or-break-it factors when choosing your salon facility.

 10. How many people walk or drive by the salon address?

 Having good traffic outside your salon is crucial.
-A good salon location that is visible to many people, is like free marketing.
-In fact, if your salon is based in an area with little people and poor traffic, you’ll need to be prepared to invest more in marketing of your salon.
+A good salon location that is visible to many people is like free marketing.
+In fact, if your salon is based in an area with few people and poor traffic, you’ll need to be prepared to invest more in marketing your salon.

-11. Will you have other businesses as neighbours?
-And will they attract a relevant salon customers?
+11. Will you have other businesses as neighbors?
+And will they attract relevant salon customers?

 A competing salon can mean trouble.
-But a trendy cafe or fashion store that has the same type of customer as you can be great for your business.
+However, a trendy cafe or fashion store with the same type of customers as you can be great for your business.

 12. How convenient is it for suppliers to make deliveries to the salon?

 You’ll likely have different product supply deliveries to your salon every week.
-This may seem like a small thing but if it’s not easy for people to deliver to your salon, you may find yourself spending a lot of time one the phone trying to coordinate deliveries and carry heavy boxes up stairs.
+This may seem like a small thing, but if it’s not easy for people to deliver to your salon, you may find yourself spending a lot of time on the phone trying to coordinate deliveries and carry heavy boxes upstairs.

 13. Is the lease agreement competitive?

 Rent is the biggest cost for salons after wages.
-It will hit you every month and always eat on your salon profit.
-Naturally you want to keep this as low as possible.
+It will hit you every month and always eat up your salon profit.
+Naturally, you want to keep this as low as possible.

 As soon as you’ve agreed on the rent, it’ll be very difficult to change it.
 So you want to make sure you land on an affordable rent from start.
 When negotiating, you can use this list of salon location criteria.
 The location you’re looking at will most likely not conform to all points so you can use some of them as reasons to why you think you deserve a lower rent.